MLIR

 -> tensor<4x5x6xf32>

 The dimensions specified in the scatter_dims attribute are ones for which the source tensor has size 1.
 I.e. if the dest type is axbxcxd and the coordinates are [1, 3], then the source type suffix is ax1xcx1.
-Sactter also allows rank-reducing semantics where the shape ax1xcx1 can be further simplified to axc.
+Scatter also allows rank-reducing semantics where the shape ax1xcx1 can be further simplified to axc.

 The elemental type of the indices tensor can be any integer type.
 In the absence of target-specific or problem specific information the default type one should use is index.